sybrew/the-seo-framework/readme.txt

 		* We reduced the number of events marginally by exempting hidden fields from change listeners.
 	* **Up to 0.2% faster server response times (admin and front):**
 		* We looked at the PHP engine's code, and found that we could reduce the number of opcodes (CPU instructions) by adding backslashes to various internal PHP functions.
 			* 0.2% isn't much.
 We spent (wasted) 14 hours on that.
-However, sometimes it really pays off.
+However, sometimes scrutiny really pays off, as was shown with the 4.0 and 4.1 releases.
+			* We believe this will translate well into the PHP 8.0 release, especially on servers where the JIT compiler is implemented.
 * **Fixed:**
 	* Addressed an issue where some byte sequences are improperly transformed on some PHP installations, that'd cause malformed output of description and titles.
 	* Addressed an issue where inline line breaks (`<br>`) didn't add spaces for description/excerpt generation; but, instead voided them.